 • Direct opera scenes.

-• Teach a private voice studio of 9 undergraduate theater majors and music minors.
+• Taught a private voice studio of 9 undergraduate theater majors and music minors.

-• Co-teach weekly studio class for all students in the voice department.
+• Co-taught weekly studio class for all students in the voice department.

-• Teach “Introduction to Voice Studies,” which focuses on in-depth vocal pedagogy and the development of critical listening skills as applied to voices.
+• Taught “Introduction to Voice Studies,” which focuses on in-depth vocal pedagogy and the development of critical listening skills as applied to voices.

 Boston University, graduate teaching assistant, 2010 – 2014.